The Student Success Centre

 - Want to connect with an Academic Skills professional?
 Join us for regularly scheduled workshops on a range of academic topics, from effective study strategies to note-taking and more!
 Workshops are held in Gilmour Hall 110.

 - Need course content support?
 Find an approved peer tutor at affordable rates through the Undergrad Peer Tutoring Network.
 Sessions take place either in person or through the online classroom.

 Outside of the world of academic skills, the Student Success Centre has other programs and services to help in your success both in school and outside of school.
 You can visit us for volunteer opportunities and mentoring.
 We also have a ton of resources and services to help you reach your career and educational goals.
 We’re a one-stop shop for everything you need to be successful.

 Student Accessibility Services

-Student Accessibility Services can review a variety of academic accommodations for any student with a disability.
-To establish their accommodation plans, students must meet with an SAS Program Coordinator and are encouraged to connect with SAS as soon as possible to ensure timely intake.
-Additional resources include: learning strategies, assistive technology, test and exam administration, note-taking, and transition support.
+Student Accessibility Services (SAS) can review a variety of academic accommodations for any student with a disability.
+To establish their accommodation plans, students must meet with a SAS Program Coordinator and are encouraged to connect with SAS prior to their arrival at McMaster to ensure timely intake.
+Additional resources include learning strategies, assistive technology, test and exam administration, note-taking, and transition support.
 For more information, please visit the Student Accessibility Services website.